enricostaiano/annHomework1/README.md

 # annHomework1
-Repo hosting files related to ANN Homework 1 @ Polimi (fall '22)
+Repository for hosting work related to the Artificial Neural Networks and Deep Learning competion @Polimi (November '22)